scribe-org/Scribe-Android/README.md

 # Contributing [`⇧`](#contents)

 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-Android/issues) and [projects](https://github.com/scribe-org/Scribe-Android/projects).
 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Android/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-Android.
-This document has all necessary information and also includes steps to set up a development environment.

 Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-Android/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Android/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Android/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.